qBraid/qbraid-qir/docs/userguide/qasm3_supported.rst

 4. **QuantumGates** : **pyqir._native** gates are supported alongwith support for ``U3`` and ``U2`` gates.
 The U[x] gates are defined in the terms of existing ``rx`` and ``rz`` gates according to the decomposition present on the qiskit website - https://docs.quantum.ibm.com/api/qiskit/qiskit.circuit.library.UGate, https://docs.quantum.ibm.com/api/qiskit/qiskit.circuit.library.PhaseGate

 5. **QuantumBarriers** : Barriers are supported only if they are placed on ALL the qubits in the circuit.
-Eg. -
+For example:

 .. code-block:: c